McQueen (film): Production

 Film director Ian Bonhôte, and producer Peter Ettedgui approached Alexander McQueen's family to make a documentary film about McQueen; the family declined the request.
 In February 2017 Bonhôte, and Ettedgui proposed their idea to several film distributors.
 The film was financed within three days, and director Ian Bonhôte added, "We wanted to make a really respectful cinematic version of Lee’s story".

-The production team took the project, with "zero access and zero original archive at our fingertips", and worked 18-20 hour for a year to finish the project.
+The production team took the project, with "zero access and zero original archive at our fingertips", and worked 18-20 hour days for a year to finish the project.

 Reception

 Box office

 McQueen grossed $868,544 in the United Kingdom, and grossed $205,045 in Australia, for a total worldwide gross of $2,638,552.
 On its domestic opening weekend the film grossed $98,873, averaging $24,718 per location.
 On its second weekend McQueen grossed $83,461, with change of -16%, and averaging $16,692 per location.
 On its third weekend the film grossed $181,638, which became its highest opening weekend, with +118% change, and averaging $5,342 per 34 theaters.